Listing on MLS For Sale by Owner With Flat Fee MLS Service

-One of the significant benefits of hiring a professional to do a job for you is that you can rely on them to catch things you may miss.
-Sure, you can watch some YouTube videos and learn to do just about anything at a really low skill level.
+One of the significant benefits of hiring a professional to do a job for you is relying on them to catch things you may miss.
+Sure, you can watch some YouTube videos and learn to do just about anything at a deficient skill level.

 But if the stakes are high enough, like your car’s seatbelt system or selling the most valuable asset you own, you may find it hard to feel comfortable navigating the process with only your knowledge.
-Some part of you is going to wonder if you are doing things right or if you missed something.
+Some part of you will wonder if you are doing things right or if you missed something.

-So, as you can see flat fee MLS on the surface sounds wonderful but in reality there are a ton of drawbacks in reality.
+So, as you can see, flat fee MLS on the surface sounds wonderful, but there are a ton of drawbacks in reality.
 To just list in MLS often ends in getting less desirable results.

-Every year I see countless homes that start off as entry only flat fee listings and end up with a full-time agent due to a lack of success.
+Every year I see countless homes that start as entry-only flat fee listings and end up with a full-time agent due to a lack of success.
 Are you a gambler or looking for a sure thing?
-If you have come to the conclusion that enlisting a pro is the best way to go, make sure you do your research.
+If you have concluded that enlisting a pro is the best way to go, make sure you do your research.

 It is nearly as harmful to pick a terrible full-service agent as going entry only.
 Real Estate agents, unfortunately, are a dime a dozen.
 The right agent, however, can make a world of difference.
 Go through a careful interview process with agents to increase the odds of making the right decision.